2022-2023 Undergraduate & Graduate Catalog

 Refer to the Graduate Information section of this catalog for a listing of all graduate degrees.

 The Graduate School is located in the Richard M. DeVos Center, Robert C. Pew Grand Rapids Campus, located in downtown Grand Rapids, MI.
-The Pew Grand Rapids Campus is home base for most of Grand Valley State University's graduate degree programs.
+The Pew Grand Rapids Campus is the primary location for most of Grand Valley State University's graduate degree programs.
 Many graduate programs and courses are offered in Grand Rapids so that they are more accessible to adult learners living or working throughout the Grand Rapids metropolitan area.
 Additionally, many graduate programs offer classes in outlying communities throughout northern, central, and southern Michigan.

 The associate vice provost for The Graduate School works on behalf of all graduate students to ensure that Grand Valley's graduate programs are of the highest quality, that faculty members teaching graduate courses are well-qualified to teach at the graduate level, and that university policies and procedures are applied appropriately to graduate students.
 The associate vice provost for The Graduate School and staff members work closely with the Office of the Provost, the Graduate Council, the Office of Admissions, academic deans, department chairs, graduate program directors, the Center for Adult and Continuing Studies, the Office of the Registrar, the Division of Inclusion and Equity, the Student Services Division, and the Office of Financial Aid and Scholarships to advocate on behalf of graduate students and to provide leadership and vision for graduate education at Grand Valley.

 Currently enrolled graduate students or those interested in graduate studies at Grand Valley are welcome to visit The Graduate School in DeVos Center for assistance, advice, or to provide feedback on any aspect of their graduate education.
 The phone number is (616) 331-7105.
 For general questions about the admission process for graduate students at Grand Valley, students should contact the associate director for graduate admissions at (616) 331-2025.
 For questions about a specific graduate degree program, contact the graduate program director for that program.
 Contact information for graduate program directors may be found on The Graduate School website.